connoro7/exportdefault.shop/README.md

 ## Testing

 - Please see the API documentation for tests.
-Currently, all tests are embedded/integrated into the documentation, for your convenience.
+Currently, API tests are integrated into the documentation.

 ## Deployment